Skip to main content

 While Prisma Client operates on a higher level of abstraction, you are able to drop down to raw SQL at any time.
 However, full use of Prisma ORM and development of your application does not require SQL knowledge.
 Prisma ORM's goal is to construct a query syntax focused on developer experience and productivity that feels familiar to developers.
 You can learn more about this here: Why Prisma.

-The following sections examine a few examples of how Prisma ORM's and Drizzle's APIs differ in certain scenarios and what the rationale of Prisma ORM's API design is in these cases.
+While fully typed SQL queries are available in Prisma ORM with TypedSQL, the following sections examine a few examples of how the Prisma and Drizzle APIs differ and what the rationale of Prisma ORM's API design is in these cases.

 Data modeling